dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 ## Preparing the read side

 Since the UI shall display a list of all messages, the read side of the application must have the corresponding data ready.
-This requires an interpretation of the domain events: The interpretation must add a new entry to the list for a `sent` event, and it must update an existing entry for a `liked` event.
+This requires an interpretation of the domain events: the interpretation must add a new entry to the list for a `sent` event, and it must update an existing entry for a `liked` event.

 To do this, first create a directory called `lists` within the read model: